Kristian-Tan/lsp-intelephense-diagnostic-client-cli/README.md

         - Bind to this address.
         - Default value: 0.0.0.0 (listen to all interfaces)

+    - `incrementLineNumber`:
+        - LSP server diagnostic parameter `lineStart` and `lineEnd` starts at 0 (first line in a file is line 0, second line is line 1, etc)
+        - If set to true, will increment `lineStart` and `lineEnd` by 1 (so first in a file is line 1, second line is line 2, etc)
+        - Default value: true

+    - `debugPrintTargetFiles`:
+        - Toggle print/show target files (from processing option `includes` and `excludes`) before running the actual diagnostics
+        - Default value: true

+    - `debugPrintLspComm`:
+        - Toggle print/show traffic/payload of LSP communications, useful for debugging or learning LSP protocol
+        - Default value: false

+    - `debugPrintDiagnostics`:
+        - Toggle print/show diagnostics gained from LSP server
+        - Default value: false

+    - `debugPrintProgress`:
+        - Toggle print/show progress percentage
+        - Default value: true

+    - `dryRun`:
+        - When set to true, will only enumerate files to process and then exit
+        - Default value: false

 - Example usage with all default parameters: ```python3 client.py <(echo '{}')```

 ### Intelephense From Docker